hugorper/jquery-image-load-polisher/README.md

 jQuery Page Load Polisher polish page load, the plugin displays a loader until your page load and applies an effect when page appear.

+It is a simple and elegant way to load pages with a lot of content.

 ## Documentation, Demos & Usage

 You can find a [DEMO](https://hugorper.github.com/jquery-page-load-polisher) on the project page.